Harsh-B-Patel/GalleryDL-Web-Downloader/README.md

 ## Key product features
-- Uses Gallery-Dl project to downlaod list of playlists, pictures or Videos.
+- Uses  [Gallery-Dl](https://github.com/mikf/gallery-dl) project to downlaod list of playlists, pictures or Videos. -
 - Added functionality for list of URLs to download.
 - Created a front end to easily add URLs.